Headquarters-LLC/dwh-smoakland/README.md

   - Optional: `QBO_GATEWAY_TIMEOUT`, `QBO_GATEWAY_RETRY_ATTEMPTS`, `QBO_GATEWAY_RETRY_BACKOFF`.
 - Trigger from Airflow UI: enable `part2_qbo_export`, set the Variables above, and run.
 The DAG will:
   1) Resolve the target week.
-  2) Fetch categorized rows from DuckDB/BigQuery.
+  2) Fetch categorized rows from DuckDB/BigQuery once for the range.
-  3) Map them into accounting models (Deposits/Expenses) and build QBO payloads.
+  3) Map them into accounting models (Deposits/Expenses), grouping by `realme_client_name` when the multi-realm map is provided so each set goes to its gateway `client_id`.
   4) POST to `/qbo/{client_id}/deposits` and `/expenses` with `X-API-Key`, `Idempotency-Key`, and `environment/auto_create` query params.
+  5) Rows with missing `realme_client_name` or unmapped values are skipped and reported in the skipped CSV alongside other validation skips.

 #### Alternative Input Source (samples mode)